 A UE configured with NZP-CSI-RS-ResourceSet(s) configured with higher layer parameter trs-Info may have the CSI-RS resources configured as:

-Periodic, with the CSI-RS resources in the NZP-CSI-RS-ResourceSet configured with same periodicity, bandwidth and subcarrier location
+Periodic, with the CSI-RS resources in a NZP-CSI-RS-ResourceSet configured with same periodicity, bandwidth and subcarrier location

-For frequency range 2, periodic CSI-RS resource in one set and aperiodic CSI-RS resources in a second set, with the aperiodic CSI-RS and periodic CSI-RS resource having the same bandwidth, [symbol position, subcarrier location] and the aperiodic CSI-RS being ‘QCL-Type-A’ and ‘QCL-TypeD’, where applicable, with the periodic CSI-RS resources.
+For frequency range 2, periodic CSI-RS resources in a set and aperiodic CSI-RS resources in an associated set where the aperiodic CSI-RS being ‘QCL-Type-A’ and ‘QCL-Type-D’ (where applicable) with the periodic CSI-RS resources, with the aperiodic CSI-RS and periodic CSI-RS resource having the same bandwidth, symbol position, and subcarrier location.
 The UE does not expect that the scheduling offset between the triggering DCI and the first symbol of the aperiodic CSI-RS resources is smaller than the UE reported ThresholdSched-Offset.
-The UE shall expect that the periodic CSI-RS resource set and aperiodic CSI-RS resource set are configured with the same number of CSI-RS resources.
+The UE shall expect that the periodic CSI-RS resource set and its associated aperiodic CSI-RS resource set are configured with the same number of CSI-RS resources.

 References